 The data logged may be used by us to solve technical problems with the site and, in cases of abuse of this site, to investigate the abuse.

-We also use web analytics services to get a general idea of the kinds of traffic our websites get in order to provide better services and to set benchmarks for how we are doing in meeting the Open Knowledge’s goals.
+We also use web analytics services to get a general idea of the kinds of traffic our websites get in order to provide better services and to set benchmarks for how we are doing in meeting Open Knowledge International’s goals.

 Again, if you are concerned about attempts to match your IP address to your identity, you may wish to use an anonymous browsing service or attempt some means to obfuscate your real IP address.

 Data release policy

 Our policy is only to release the data we collect in the following circumstances:

 - As required by law, such as in response to a valid request from law enforcement.